flecoqui/projects/_posts/2017-06-28-studioscrap.md

 Microsoft teamed up with CDIP to convert their popular scrapbooking software, Studio Scrap, to the Universal Windows Platform (UWP), using Desktop Bridge.

-Studio Scrap is a leading scrapbooking software in France that provides tools to create picture albums, album arts, posters, ... studioscrap is a very comprehensive and high-performance tool, renowned as one of the best family scrapbooking software program on the market.
-By bringing its first software to the Windows Store, CDIP saw a great opportunity to increase the number of downloads, reach more than 400 million PC around the world, provide a richer user experience and benefit from a simpler installation and update process management.
+Studio Scrap is a very powerful and easy-to-use scrapbooking software that provides tools to create all kinds of graphic projects, from scrapbooking pages to photo albums, posters or leaflets.
+When they brought their first software to the Windows Store, Généatique, CDIP saw the resulting benefits of the migration.
+They want to renew the experience with Studio Scrap, thus providing the opportunity to reach more the 400 million PC around the world, to increase the number of downloads and offer a richer user experience and a simpler installation and update process management.

 As more and more of their customers are running the current Desktop Scrapbooking Software on Windows 10, CDIP decided to distribute this Software through the Windows Store</p>